 5th – 8th grade

-This year, the HCS Band is very excited to be the largest in the 18-year school history with 57 students participating.
-There are 17 new 5th grade students!
+The HCS Band continues to grow and improve each year with many students going on to play and earn high honors in high school band.
 Each student has a weekly 15-minute private lesson with Mrs. Jansen.
 The full band joins together twice a week in rehearsals for the upcoming concerts.
-The band will be participating in the Veteran’s Day celebration in November, Christmas Concert in December, an inschool concert in March, Spring Concert and Adventureland concert in May and 8th grade graduation in June.
+The band will be participating in the Veteran’s Day celebration in November, Christmas Concert in December, an in-school concert in March, Spring Concert, Adventureland concert, and 8th grade graduation in May.
 This will be a busy and fun year making music together!

 Pre-K through 1st Grade